garagehive/garagehive.github.io/docs/garagehive-export-to-mailchimp.md

 4. A pop-up dialogue box will appear, confirming the number of selected vehicles and the number of unique customers available.
 Click **Yes** to continue.

    ![](media/garagehive-export-to-mailchimp4.png)

+5. A CSV file will be downloaded on your computer, with all the contacts available.

 [Go back to top](#top)